newhavenio/tech-group-patterns/_patterns/open-with-social-time.md

+---
+layout: pattern
-# Open with Social Time
+title: Open with Social Time
+---

 ## The Problem